vananrajaindern/pythonlearning/README.md

-# pythonlearning
+# Python learning

-# This is code I have been playing around with to learn the coding principles of python
-# These are exercises from the book
+This is code I have been playing around with to learn the coding principles of python These are exercises from the book

 "LEARN PYTHON THE HARD WAY
  A Very Simple Introduction